fabio-cumbo/GDCWebApp4Galaxy/README.md

 #### [Step 3]: Return to Galaxy
 Clicking on the ```Submit to Galaxy``` button, the user will be redirected to his Galaxy instance in which will be automatically created a job that will continue to rum until GDCWebApp will communicate to Galaxy that the requested data sets are ready to be downloaded.
 This job could requires some minutes to complete, it depends on the number of data sets requested on GDCWebApp.
-These data sets have to to be downloaded from GDC and, optionally, converted to BED.
+These data sets have to to be downloaded from GDC and, optionally, converted to the previously specified format.
 This is the reason why the procedure is asynchronous.

 > ![Job running](https://github.com/fabio-cumbo/GDCWebApp4Galaxy/raw/master/images/gdcwebapp_step3.png "Job running")